President of the European Commission: Presidentialism

 However, the commission began to recover under President Jacques Delors' Commission.
-He is seen as the most successful president, being credited with having given the Community a sense of direction and dynamism.
+He is broadly seen as the most successful president to his time, and credited with having given the Community a new sense of direction and dynamism.
 The International Herald Tribune noted the work of Delors at the end of his second term in 1992: "Mr. Delors rescued the European Community from the doldrums.
 He arrived when Europessimism was at its worst.
 Although he was a little-known (outside France) finance minister and former MEP, he breathed life and hope into the EC and into the dispirited Brussels Commission.
 In his first term, from 1985 to 1988, he rallied Europe to the call of the single market, and when appointed to a second term he began urging Europeans toward the far more ambitious goals of economic, monetary and political union."

-But Delors not only turned the Community around, he signalled a change in the Presidency.
-Before he came to power, the Commission president still was a position of first among equals; when he left office, he was the undisputed icon and leader of the Community.
-His tenure had produced a strong Presidency and a strong Commission as the president became more important.
-Following treaties cemented this change, with the president being given control over the allocation of portfolios and being able to force the resignation of Commissioners.
-When President Romano Prodi took office with the new powers of the Treaty of Amsterdam, he was dubbed by the press as Europe's first Prime Minister.
+Jacques Delors not only turned the Community around, he signalled a change in the Presidency.
+Before he came to power, the Commission president was ranked as merely the first among equals in presiding over the Commission's agenda; when he left office, he was the undisputed icon and leader of the Community.
+His tenure grew a strong Presidency and a strong Commission as the office of president became much more efficient and respected.
+Treaties that followed cemented this change, with the presidency gaining control over the allocating of portfolios as well as the prime authority to force resignations of errant Commissioners.
+Notably, when the succeeding President Romano Prodi took office with the new powers of the Treaty of Amsterdam, he was dubbed by the press as Europe's first Prime Minister.
 President Delors' work had increased the powers of the Parliament, whose support he had enjoyed.
 However, later Commissions did not enjoy the same support, and in 1999, the European Parliament used its powers to force the Santer Commission to resign.